HighIander/smart-element-extension/README.md

 6. Select the unzipped Smart Element extension folder, the folder that contains `manifest.json`.
 7. Open or reload your Element Web tab.
 8. Open the browser extension menu and optionally pin **Smart Element - by Thomas Kluge** to the toolbar.
+9. Optional: **Install as app** (progressive web app, PWA): look for the install icon in the browser adress bar to install as desktop app

 To update after replacing files: